SomeoneElseSt/stiven.me/blog/posts/cities.md

 People go to the Himalayas, Delhi, Jerusalem, and the Mecca because they expect to be different after they've gone.
 Climbed the highest peak in the world?
 That probably makes you a better founder.
 Connected with religion and god?
 It may just help out in the afterlife.

 This is not true of cities that don't carry an intrinsic meaning are more generally known more for how they look.
-Although, this is not to say how somewhere looks doesn't carry its own weight (then Paris would not be the city of romance).
+Although, this is not to say that how a city looks doesn't carry its own weight (then Paris would not be the city of romance).

 Coming back to the question above, one could argue that a Tokyo composed by its tourists would be a high-quality of life center where people appreciate beauty and want the world around them to reflect that.